KevinWang94/KevinWang94.github.io/_posts/2016-06-06-SovietSatellites2.md

 (yes, the same pair I broke in Iceland), but the flight was otherwise uneventful.
 After checking in, we went first to
 [Independence Square](https://en.wikipedia.org/wiki/Maidan_Nezalezhnosti)
 where the 2014 Revolution occurred.
-Of course, the area now seems largely a commercial shopping center, complete with a McDonald's at which I ate a "Seasoned American Burger."
+Of course, the area is now calm, and largely a commercial shopping center, complete with a McDonald's at which I ate a "Seasoned American Burger."
 It was actually quite good, crunchy tomato & lettuce, BBQ sauce, and higher quality beef than in the US!